alronz/b2c-database-selection/Redis/Adminstration/configurations.md

 Above command will change the configuration related to persistence which will be explained later.

-I am going to explain in the following sections how to configure Redis for various administration and maintenance tasks such as configuring security , scalability and upgrade or backup.
+I am going to explain in the following sections how to configure Redis for various administration and maintenance tasks such as configuring security , scalability, upgrade, and backup.
 For a complete list of all the possible configurations that you can use in Redis, please check Redis [documentation](https://raw.githubusercontent.com/antirez/redis/3.0/redis.conf).